aggerdom/tkinter-widgets/README.md

 Collection of tkinter widgets and helper functions for things such as setting a window to always on top

+# Widgets

+- PinButton
+    - Button to pin the window containing the widget to be always on top
+- TTKPinButton
+    - ttk version of PinButton, looks slightly nicer

+- AlphaSlider(tk.Scale):
+    - Slider to control the transparency of the containing window.
+        > alphacontrol = AlphaSlider(root,from_=20,to=100)

 # Useful resources for tkinter development

 ## General Tkinter